EanHD/learn/java/stage-2/level-4/lesson.md

             } else if (rating >= 1 && rating <= 5) {
                 responses[responseCount] = rating;
                 responseCount++;
-                System.out.println("✓ Thank you for your feedback!");
+                System.out.println(" Thank you for your feedback!");
             } else {
-                System.out.println("❌ Invalid rating!
+                System.out.println(" Invalid rating!
 Please enter 1-5 or 0 to finish.");
             }
         }